Introduction

 Henri J.M.
 Nouwen

-"It was only a sunny smile, and
+"It was only a sunny

-little it cost in the giving, but like morning light, it scattered the night, and made the day worth living."
+smile, and little it cost in the giving, but like morning light, it

 Anonymous

-“Empathy is a respectful understanding of what others are experiencing.
-Instead
+respectful understanding of what others are

-of offering empathy, we often have a strong urge to give advice or reassurance
+experiencing.
+Instead of offering empathy, we often have a

-and to explain our own position or feeling.
-Empathy, however, calls upon us to
+position or feeling.
+Empathy, however, calls upon us to empty

-empty our mind and listen to others with our whole being."
+our mind and listen to others with our whole being."

 Marshall Rosenberg